Introduction

 To transfer the data:

-2. Open the appropriate excel workbook from the zip folder for your unit selection.
+- Open the appropriate Excel workbook from the zip folder for your unit selection.
 In this demonstration, we open seasonal-scenarios-EN.xlsx.

 You have now successfully exported the data.

-The pressure differential criteria is not met for this pds system.
-We will need to modify the stairwell pressurization by increasing the AHS Supply flow rates.
+The pressure differential criteria are not met for this PDS design.
+We need to modify the stairwell pressurization by increasing the AHS Supply design flow rates.

 If desired, you can export the results data from Ventus before changing the model.